-6.2.Performance materiality
+6.2.
+Performance materiality

 We set performance materiality at a level lower than materiality to reduce the probability that, in aggregate, uncorrected and undetected misstatements exceed the materiality for the financial statements as a whole.
-Performance materiality was set at 70% of materiality for the 2022 audit (2021: 70%).
+Performance materiality was set at 50% of materiality for the 2023 audit (2022: 70%).
 In determining performance materiality, we considered the following factors:

 - a.
-Our risk assessment, including our assessment of the company's overall control environment; and - b.
-Our past experience of the audit, which has indicated a low number of corrected and uncorrected misstatements identified in prior periods.
+Our risk assessment, including our assessment of the company's overall control environment; - b. we continue to identify control deficiences and were not able to take a control reliant approach; and - c. the volume and value of uncorrected misstatements